Manage updates for multiple machines

 Enable update management for Azure virtual machines

-- In the Azure portal, open the Automation account.
+In the Azure portal, open your Automation account and select Update management.

 Enable update management for non-Azure virtual machines and computers

 For instructions on how to enable update management for non-Azure Windows virtual machines and computers, see Connect Windows computers to the Log Analytics service in Azure.

 For instructions on how to enable update management for non-Azure Linux virtual machines and computers, see Connect your Linux computers to Log Analytics.

 View computers attached to your automation account